March 27, 2022

 I kicked myself for getting so distracted, then turned around to backtrack to the fated junction where I knew I’d gone wrong.
 This was not how I wanted to start the morning!
 I needed to get my head back in the game.

 Once back on track, I started fretting about being behind Volt.
-The two of us grabbed sandwiches from the Subway inside Walmart when we’d resupplied this morning, and we’d planned on stopped to eat them together at lunch.
+The two of us grabbed sandwiches from the Subway inside Walmart when we’d resupplied this morning, and we’d planned on stopping to eat them together at lunch.
 The last thing Volt said to me when I departed the trailhead was that I should pick a good spot to stop around noon and then he’d join me once he caught up.

 We stopped to grab water at the spring and I finally pulled out my sandwich to eat lunch.
 I was famished from trying to hike so fast, and was I eagerly looking forward gobbling down my tuna salad sub with extra pickles and lettuce.